LuciozUndiezz/3DS_Vocaloid_Revival/UTAU_Ports/README.md

 # UTAU Ports!

-The only one thats available is DB04
+The only one(s) thats available is DB04 and DB03

 ## It's a WIP still.
 All UTAU ports are/ will be CVVC